 It snapped him out of his ruminations immediately and he dropped down to the ground and rolled away from his previous location in a practiced manner.

 Jack recognized them immediately; those voices belonged to two big parts of his cover.
-His eldest brother's four year old son, and his cousin, Song Farong, and the village chief's grandson Shen Xianshu, a burly eight year old.
+His eldest brother's four-year-old son, and his nephew, Song Farong, and the Village Chief's grandson Shen Xianshu, a burly eight-year-old.

 Jack sprang up from the ground, found a rock of his own, and threw it back at Shen Xianshu.
 The aim was true, but it lacked power and landed a few meters in front of his target.